ProductBuilders/productbuilders/docs/guide/index.md

 // Define the content as a variable to avoid Vue template parsing issues const welcomeContent = `
-# Welcome to ProductBuilders
+# Welcome to Product Builders

-ProductBuilders is an open-source book designed to help non-technical founders build digital products using AI tools.
+Product Builders is an open-source guide designed to help non-technical founders build digital products using AI tools.
+Anyone can build Apps with the right guidance!

 ## Key Topics